IronPlus/usermetrics-frontend/README.md

 ## Improvement ideas

-- Use more stronger authentication method (e.g. JWT, OAuth2)
+- Add a login page with user authentication